Building With AB Garden Accent

 Fill in behind the blocks with soil, and carefully compact to lock them in place.
 Fill the blocks with wall rock for additional stability.
 Sweep the blocks clean, and check again to make sure the blocks are level

 Stack the next course of AB Garden Accent, and offset the seams from the blocks below.
-Keeping the seams staggered will lock the block together and make the wall stronger.
+Keeping the seams staggered will lock the block together and make the retaining wall stronger.

-Check the blocks for level, adjust as needed, and add more courses until you reach the height you want for your wall.
+Check the blocks for level, adjust as needed, and add more courses until you reach the height you want for your garden wall.

-Cap the Wall
+Cap Your Garden Wall

-Top off your wall with AB Garden Accent Caps.
-Alternate the long and short faces to match the design of your wall.
+Top off your garden wall with AB Garden Accent Caps.
+Alternate the long and short faces to match the design of your garden wall.
 Apply construction adhesive between and underneath the caps to secure them in place.